Thomas Aquinas: Early life (1225–1244)

 Thomas was held prisoner for almost one year in the family castles at Monte San Giovanni and Roccasecca in an attempt to prevent him from assuming the Dominican habit and to push him into renouncing his new aspiration.
 Political concerns prevented the Pope from ordering Thomas's release, which had the effect of extending Thomas's detention.
 Thomas passed this time of trial tutoring his sisters and communicating with members of the Dominican Order.

 Family members became desperate to dissuade Thomas, who remained determined to join the Dominicans.
-At one point, two of his brothers resorted to the measure of hiring a prostitute to seduce him.
-As included in the official records for his canonization, Thomas drove her away wielding a burning log—with which he inscribed a cross onto the wall—and fell into a mystical ecstasy; two angels appeared to him as he slept and said, "Behold, we gird thee by the command of God with the girdle of chastity, which henceforth will never be imperiled.
+At one point, two of his brothers resorted to hiring a prostitute to seduce him, presumably because sexual temptation might dissuade him from a life of celibacy.
+According to the official records for his canonization, Thomas drove her away wielding a burning log—with which he inscribed a cross onto the wall—and fell into a mystical ecstasy; two angels appeared to him as he slept and said, "Behold, we gird thee by the command of God with the girdle of chastity, which henceforth will never be imperilled.
 What human strength can not obtain, is now bestowed upon thee as a celestial gift."
 From then onwards, Thomas was given the grace of perfect chastity by Christ, a girdle he wore till the end of his life.
 The girdle was given to the ancient monastery of Vercelli in Piedmont, and is now at Chieri, near Turin.

 By 1244, seeing that all her attempts to dissuade Thomas had failed, Theodora sought to save the family's dignity, arranging for Thomas to escape at night through his window.
 In her mind, a secret escape from detention was less damaging than an open surrender to the Dominicans.
 Thomas was sent first to Naples and then to Rome to meet Johannes von Wildeshausen, the Master General of the Dominican Order.